- Getting refunds at depots

 What benefits can be attributed to container deposit?

-Key benefits of South Australia’s container deposit scheme include:
+Key benefits of container deposit scheme in Australia include:

-- Low litter rates – South Australia has the lowest rate of beverage containers of any jurisdiction in Australia
+- Low litter rates – South Australia and Northern Territory have the lowest rate of beverage containers found in litter in Australia.

-- High recycling rates – In 2015–16, South Australia had a return rate of 76.5%, meaning approximately 583 million beverage containers were recovered AND recycled.
-In other jurisdictions which rely solely on recycling bins and kerbside collection, the actual recycling rate is much lower as many beverage containers become contaminated with other waste and can’t be recycled
+- High recycling rates – In 2016–17, South Australia had a return rate of 79.9%, meaning approximately 586 million beverage containers were recovered AND recycled.
+In other jurisdictions which rely solely on recycling bins and kerbside collection, the actual recycling rate is much lower as many beverage containers become contaminated with other waste and cannot be recovered or recycled.

 - High recyclate value – the beverage containers recovered in South Australia for recycling are of a much higher recycling grade than interstate containers.
 The sorting of containers into material types means less contamination and a higher value for the product.